kikofernandez/programmingfightclub/books/grasp-book/epub_prod/parts/introduction.md

 In general, a good design is one that can deal with change.

-As a software engineer / developer, you have to think about a piece of code that today is a car, tomorrow is a submarine and the next day is a tank.
+As a software engineer/developer, you have to think about a piece of code that today is a car, tomorrow is a submarine and the next day is a tank.
 This happens because it is just code, anyone can update it and it is not set in stone, ever.